PassKit/passkit-c-sharp-quickstart/README.md

 > You will receive some compiler warnings about unreachable code.
 This happens because of conditional checks on whether constants for the Apple Certificate or Email Address have been provided.
 They can be safely ignored.

 > [!NOTE]
-> The out of the box configuration will pause after each set of tests for you to examine the output.
+> The out-of-the-box configuration will pause after each set of tests for you to examine the output.
 Pressing Escape at each stage will delete the assets that have been created.
 We recommend doing this, particularly for boarding passes where there are restrictions on multiple Carrier, Airport, Flight Designator, and Flight records.

 ## Examples
 All quickstarts are found in the Quickstarts folder.